 Expert Tip: Always send your email marketing at the same day and time — it sets up a positive expectation for your customers.

-Focus on Your Brand Voice Instead of Logistics
+2. The Focus Shifts To Your Brand Voice (Instead of Logistics)

 Expert Tip: When you write marketing emails, ask yourself the question, “What emotion or feeling am I trying to evoke in my buyers?”